benlloyd50/Vox_Design_Documents/detailed_design_doc.md

 #### 3.3.6 Calendar
 ##### 3.3.6.1 Create event
 - Story:I am a professor that is having an assignemnt due this sunday, and I want to put it on the calendar so my pupils are aware of it.
-- Description:Add an event to the calendar either for personal planning or to let others know of it.
+- Description:Add an event to the calendar either for personal planning or for a whole server to see
 - Preconditions: Must have an Account
 - Postconditions: Event is added to calendar
 - Design Details: Date, Description, either personal or server-based